 So let’s dig a little deeper into the pros, cons, ins, and outs.

-How Long Does It Take for the Body to Go into Ketosis?
+How Long Does It Take for Ketosis to Kick In?

 The thing to realize here is that everyone is different, just like which diet is better to work with and who it is suited to, you shouldn’t take any time scale as a norm.